10 Best Paint Strippers for Wood & Metal 2022 – Reviews & Top Picks

 We’ve researched all the different paint removal methods, examined how well they work, compared them to each other, and shared the results in these reviews.
 We’ve given you a shortcut so that you don’t have to do all the work yourself.

-A Quick Rundown of our Favorite Picks
+A Quick Rundown of our Favorite Picks in 2022

 |Best Overall||Wagner PaintEater||